-What happens if a child exhibits symptoms?
+What happens if a child exhibits symptoms at the child care facility?

 If a child develops symptoms while at the facility, the child should be isolated in a separate room.
 If a separate room is not available, the child needs to be kept at least two metres/six feet away from other children and staff.
 If possible, a medical mask should be provided to and worn by the sick child (> 2 years of age only).